NikhilNarayana/FRC-YouTube-Uploader/README.md

 ## How to Setup
-1. Install Python 2.7 for your OS with the PATH added and make sure there are no other versions of python 2.7
+1. Install Python 3.6 for your OS with the PATH added and make sure there are no other versions of Python 3
 2. Download this repository into a subfolder to the folder that will contain the videos, make sure every event is in seperate folders
-3. Install the requirements for the script with `pip install -r /path/to/requirements.txt`, or `make` if supported by your OS
+3. Install the requirements for the script with `pip install -r /path/to/requirements.txt` and `pip3 install git+https://github.com/webpy/webpy#egg=web.py`, or `make` if supported by your OS
-4. Add the thumbnail to the same folder as `thumbnail.png`
+4. Add the thumbnail to the same folder as `thumbnail.png` (not required)
 5. Make your recording program follow this naming scheme: [MATCH TYPE] [MATCH NUM].[EXTENSION] ex.
 Qualification Match 1.mp4 Also use the Tiebreaker scheme when necessary
-5. Start the program by executing the .bat file for Windows or .sh file for Linux/macOS or by running `python start.py`
+5. Start the program by executing the .bat file for Windows or .sh file for Linux/macOS or by running `python3 start.py` on UNIX and `py start.py` on Windows.
 6. Add in the necessary info
 7. Hit submit everytime a match finishes.
 No need to update any values unless you are entering eliminations or doing ceremonies
 8. Enjoy not having to deal with YouTube's front end

 ### File Name Examples

+File names are determined through substrings, you need the base of the match type and the match number at a minimum.
+Is this bad code design?
+Proabbly but it works and covers all known cases.
+Additionally all file names can be lowercase.
+Bases:

+    Qualification -> qual

+    Quarter -> quarter + final

+    Semifinal -> semi + final

+    Final -> final

+    Tiebreaker -> tiebreak

 QM15 = `Qualification Match 15.mp4` or `Qual 15.mp4`

 SF2M3 = `Semifinal Tiebreaker 2.mp4` or `semi final tiebreak 2.mp4`